Automattic/wp-calypso/packages/composite-checkout/README.md

 - [usePaymentMethodId](#usePaymentMethodId)
 - [useTotal](#useTotal)

-The [Checkout](#checkout) component creates a wrapper for Checkout.
+The [CheckoutStepsProvider](#CheckoutStepsProvider) component creates a wrapper for Checkout.
 Within the component you can render any children to create the checkout experience, but a few components are provided to make this easier:

 - [CheckoutSummaryArea](#CheckoutSummaryArea) (optional) can be used to render an invisible area that, by default, floats beside the checkout steps on larger screens and collapses behind a toggle at the top of smaller screens.
 - [CheckoutSummaryCard](#CheckoutSummaryCard) (optional) can be used inside CheckoutSummaryArea to render a bordered area.